PokemonAutomation/ComputerControl/Wiki/Software/Beginner-Windows.md

 ## Step 1: HARDWARE ASSEMBLY

-Once you have your hardware, you need to make some connections.
+Once you have your hardware, you need to make some connections between your UART cables and the Leonardo.
+Use the jumper wires you bought to connect the two.

 Make the following connections:
 | **UART pin** | **Adafruit UART Wire Color** | **Arduino Leonardo pin** |